 For our talks, we tend to do a double act and use a Powerpoint presentation, so that we can share with the audience fascinating photographs from our travels and research.
 This format has proved very popular.
 If we are able to drive to an event, then we can bring along equipment such as a projector and screen, though many venues do have their own equipment.

-We have been fortunate to take part in events at the Gibunco Gibraltar International Literary Festival, Henley Literary Festival, Appledore Book Festival, Cheltenham Science Festival, West Meon Festival of Books, English Heritage’s History Live!, Ways With Words at Dartington, Ilkley Literature Festival, Penzance Literary Festival, Edinburgh Book Festival, Bridport Literary Festival, the Fowey Festival of Words and Music, Off the Shelf at Sheffield, Theatre Royal at Bath, the Jane Austen Society in the South-West and in Kent, the Jane Austen Festival at Bath, U3A, the Devon and Exeter Institution, yacht clubs, libraries, museums, art centres, bookstores and much more.
+We have been fortunate to take part in events at the Gibunco Gibraltar International Literary Festival, Henley Literary Festival, Appledore Book Festival, Cheltenham Science Festival, West Meon Festival of Books, English Heritage’s History Live!, Ways With Words at Dartington, Ilkley Literature Festival, Penzance Literary Festival, Edinburgh Book Festival, Bridport Literary Festival, the Fowey Festival of Words and Music, Off the Shelf at Sheffield, Theatre Royal at Bath, Lancaster Historical Writing Festival, the Jane Austen Society in the South-West and in Kent, the Jane Austen Festival at Bath, U3A, the Devon and Exeter Institution, yacht clubs, libraries, museums, art centres, bookstores and much more.

 Ways With Words literary festival at Dartington in Devon